why Harmonic Inc. [HLIT] is a Good Choice for Investors After New Price Target of $8.69

+Harmonic Inc. [NASDAQ: HLIT] stock went on a downward path that fall over -13.72% on Tuesday, amounting to a one-week price decrease of less than -11.15%.
+Over the last 12 months, HLIT stock rose by 0.35%.
+The one-year Harmonic Inc. stock forecast points to a potential upside of 34.87.
+The average equity rating for HLIT stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 916.48K shares, HLIT reached a trading volume of 1620553 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $525.02 million, with 92.76 million shares outstanding and 92.24 million shares in the current float.
+Compared to the average trading volume of 928.24K shares, HLIT stock reached a trading volume of 4170886 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HLIT shares is $8.69 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HLIT stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.